lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

     - Only draw outline lines of adjacent triangles that have the exact same orientation (???
 I forgot the reasons for this)
     - Add fog?
     - Add shadows?
+    - Option for black bars at top+bottom / left+right
 - **UI**
     - Option to try to automatically connect to CSGO when needed
     - Option to show input visualization (wasd, jump key, crouch key)